kocubinski/gcosmos/README.md

 To continue adding patches on top of the existing ones, the simplest workflow is:

-1. Ensure you are already synced via the `sync_sdk.bash` script.
+1. Ensure you are already synced via `make deps`
 2. Ensure you have the latest SDK commit, typically via `git fetch` inside the `_cosmosvendor/cosmos-sdk` directory.
 3. Rebase the existing patch set onto the latest commit, typically with `git rebase origin/main`.
 Address conflicts as needed.
 4. Optionally commit new code to your SDK checkout.